SarthakVerma26/291197_python_mini-project/README.md

 # Python_mini-project
- Note: Use the Asset folder provided with the code to run the code successfully.
+ Note: Use the assets folder provided with the code to run the code successfully.

 ## Space Shooter Game
  The Arcade Shooting game built using Python